VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 ## Install iTowns

-After you install iTowns go on the file pointsCloud.js
+After you install [iTowns](https://github.com/iTowns/itowns) this [fork and branch](https://github.com/NikoSaul/itowns2/tree/dataZanzibar)

-for start the server you should have run with this command
+for start the server you should have run with this command (for iTowns him self)

 ```` npm start ```` ==> ```` npm start -- --port 7070````